Viability of Boosted Light Dark Matter in a Two-Component Scenario: Abstract

 \section{Abstract}

-{ We study the two-component boosted dark matter (DM) scenario in a neutrinophilic two-Higgs doublet model ($\nu 2$HDM), which comprises of one extra Higgs doublet with a MeV scale CP-even scalar H. This model is extended with a light ($\sim 10$~MeV) singlet scalar DM $\phi_3$, which is stabilized under the existing $Z_2$ symmetry and can only effectively annihilate through scalar $H$.
-As the presence of a light H modify the oblique parameters to put tight constraints on the model, introduction of vectorlike leptons (VLL) can potentially salvage the issue.
-These additional vector-like doublet $N$ and one vector-like singlet $\chi$ are also stabilized through the $Z_2$ symmetry.
-The lightest vectorlike mass eigenstate $\chi_1$ ($ \sim 100$~GeV) can be the potential second DM component of the model.
-Individual scalar and fermionic DM candidates have Higgs/Z mediated annihilation, restricting the fermion DM in a narrow mass region while a somewhat broader mass region is allowed for the scalar DM.
-In a coupled scenario, light DM $\phi_3$ gets its boost from the $\chi_1$ annihilation while the fermionic DM opens up new annihilation channel $\chi_1 \chi_1 \to \phi_3 \phi_3$: decreases the relic density.
-This paves way for more fermionic DM mass with under-abundant relic, a region of [35-60] GeV compared to a smaller [40-50] GeV window for the single component fermion DM.
-On the other hand, the $\phi_3$ resonant annihilation gets diluted due to boosting effects in kinematics, which increases the DM relic leading to a smaller allowed region.
-To achieve an under-abundant relic, the total DM relic will be dominated by the $\chi_1$ contribution.
-While there is a region with $\phi_3$ contribution dominating the total DM, the combined relic becomes over-abundant.
-Therefore, a sub-dominant ($\sim 5 \%$) boosted scalar is the most favorable light DM candidate to be probed for detection. }
+We study the boosted dark matter (BDM) scenario in a two-component model.
+We consider a neutrinophilic two-Higgs doublet model ($\nu$2HDM), which consists of one extra Higgs doublet and a light right-handed neutrino.
+This model is extended with a light ($\sim 10$~MeV) singlet scalar DM $\phi_3$, which is stabilized under an extra dark $Z_2^{\rm DM}$ symmetry and can only effectively annihilate through the CP even scalar $H$.
+Although the presence of a light scalar $H$ modify the oblique parameters to put tight constraints on the model, the introduction of vectorlike leptons (VLL) can potentially salvage the issue.
+The vectorlike doublet $N$ and singlet $\chi$ are also stabilized through dark $Z_2^{\rm DM}$ symmetry.
+The lightest vectorlike mass eigenstate ($\chi_1 \sim 100$~GeV) is the second DM component of the model.
+Individual scalar and fermionic DM candidates have Higgs/$Z$ mediated annihilation, restricting the fermion DM in a narrow mass region while a somewhat broader mass region is allowed for the scalar DM.
+However, when two DM sectors are coupled, the annihilation channel $\chi_1 \chi_1 \to \phi_3 \phi_3$ opens up.
+As a result, the fermionic relic density decreases, and paves way for broader fermionic DM mass region with under-abundant relic: a region of $[30-65]$ GeV compared to a narrower $[40-50]$ GeV window for the single component case.
+On the other hand, the light DM $\phi_3$ acquires significant boost from the annihilation of $\chi_1$, causing a dilution in the resonant annihilation of $\phi_3$.
+This in turn increases the scalar DM relic, allowing for a smaller mass region compared to the individual case.
+The exact and underabundant relic is achievable in a significant parameter space of the two-component model where the total DM relic is mainly dominated by the fermionic DM contribution.
+The scalar DM is found to be sub-dominant or equally dominant ($\sim 30 \% - 80 \%$ of total DM) with significant boost which can be detected in experiments.